-In an attempt to stretch the budget, many consumers have tried private label products and found that they often deliver as good or better quality as national brands.
-Considering private label goods are often priced 20% or more below the national brand market leader it is no coincidence that the number of private label products offered continues to grow.
+In an attempt to stretch the shopping budget, many consumers have tried private label products and found that they often deliver as good or better quality as national brands.
+Considering private label goods are often priced 20% or more below the national brand market leader, it is no coincidence that the number of private label products offered continues to grow.

 Some private label manufacturers leverage point-of-sale (POS) data provided by the retailer.
 This early access to the demand signal helps tune plans and, over time, build a better model to drive forecast accuracy.
 Collaborative demand planning supported by a powerful planning solution gives everyone weekly visibility to the demand signal and reveals when actual demand exceeds or drops below forecast on an ongoing basis.

 Inventory buffers are a reaction to limited demand visibility, inefficiency, and lack of production flexibility.
 When private label manufacturers face the fact that excessive inventory is building up for each specific retailer supply chain, they realize a significant amount of vital working capital is trapped.
 While supply chain splintering and product differentiation may make it difficult, Multi-Echelon Inventory Optimization (MEIO) can uncover many opportunities to reposition inventory, postpone customization, pool finished goods, aggregate demand streams and mitigate the challenges of demand and supply variability.

 Planning a private label product portfolio quickly surpasses the capabilities of typical ERP systems.
-A state-of-the-art Advanced Planning and Scheduling (APS) solution is needed to generate the actual schedule down to minutes to consume materials, minimize constraints and produce products efficiently.
-An APS solution ensures the highest-possible performance for all manufacturing runs, as helps to free up extra production capacity, creating more flexibility to respond to real-time events.
+A state-of-the-art manufacturing planning solution is needed to generate the actual schedule down to minutes to consume materials, minimize constraints and produce products efficiently.
+This ensures the highest possible performance for all manufacturing runs, as it helps to free up extra production capacity, creating more flexibility to respond to real-time events.

 The private label world has become all about differentiated products that produce a unique value and brand equity for each retailer.
-Leading private label manufacturers have met this challenge through concentrating on three critical supply chain capabilities; Demand Planning, Inventory Optimization, and Manufacturing Planning.
+Leading private label manufacturers have met this challenge through concentrating on three critical supply chain capabilities: demand planning, inventory optimization, and manufacturing planning.